Facing pressure, Biden to sign order on abortion access - NewsBreak

 Facing pressure, Biden to sign order on abortion access

-WASHINGTON (AP) — President Joe Biden will take executive action Friday to protect access to abortion, according to three people familiar with the matter, as he faces mounting pressure from fellow Democrats to be more forceful on the subject after the Supreme Court ended a constitutional right to the procedure two weeks ago.
+WASHINGTON (AP) — President Joe Biden will take executive action Friday to protect access to abortion , according to three people familiar with the matter, as he faces mounting pressure from Democrats to be more forceful on the subject after the Supreme Court ended a constitutional right to the procedure two weeks ago.

-Biden will speak Friday morning “on protecting access to reproductive health care services,” the people said.
-The actions he was expected to outline are intended to try to mitigate some potential penalties women seeking abortion may face after the ruling but are limited in their ability to safeguard access to abortion nationwide.
-Biden is expected to formalize instructions to the Departments of Justice and Health and Human Services to push back on efforts to limit the ability of women to access federally approved abortion medication or to travel across state lines to access clinical abortion services.
-The people spoke on the condition of anonymity to discuss Biden's actions before they were officially announced.
+The White House said Biden will speak Friday morning “on protecting access to reproductive health care services,” but the actions Biden was to outline were expected to be limited in scope.
+He is expected to formalize instructions to the Departments of Justice and Health and Human Services to push back on efforts to limit the ability of women to access federally approved abortion medication or to travel across state lines to access clinical abortion services.
+The people spoke on the condition of anonymity to discuss Biden’s actions before they were officially announced.

 Since the ruling, Biden has stressed that his ability to protect abortion rights by executive action is limited without congressional action.